kurko/qmk_userspace/README.md

 1. Enable userspace in QMK config using `qmk config user.overlay_dir="$(realpath qmk_userspace)"`

 To add new keyboards, add a new keymap for your board using `qmk new-keymap`

+## Flashing your keyboard

+Once flashing, it will halt and wait for you to double-click the keyboard's flash button, which puts the keyboard in bootloader mode.

+To push the Kyria, run:

+    qmk flash -kb splitkb/kyria/rev2 -km kurko

+To push the Aurora Sweep, run:

+    qmk flash -kb splitkb/aurora/sweep/rev1 -km kurko -e CONVERT_TO=liatris

 ## License